 Jocelyn Barth is one of Canada’s most exciting emerging vocalists.
-As a jazz singer, Jocelyn is known for her emotional expressiveness and sensitivity.
-She delivers a lyric with intention, depth and authenticity while maintaining the playfulness of phrasing that comes from her instinctively instrumentalist-like approach to singing.
+Raised in Toronto by musician parents, she grew up singing with her mother, Clela Errington.
+Jocelyn’s formidable range, technique and innate musicality have put her in high demand.
+She performs regularly as a featured artist, background vocalist and studio musician.
+As a jazz singer, Jocelyn is known for her expressiveness, sensitivity and soaring freedom.
+She delivers a lyric with intention, depth and authenticity while maintaining the playful phrasing that stems from her instinctively instrumentalist-like approach to singing.

-Jocelyn’s singing is featured on critically acclaimed jazz albums The Bitter Suite by The Marie Goudy 12tet, Art of Breath: Volume Two by John MacMurchy, Volume Two and Volume Three by Collective Order, and Muse by The Tiki Collective.
-Her vocals on The Bitter Suite received praise from All About Jazz, The WholeNote, The Jazz Music Blog, Toronto Music Report and textura.
-Her rendition of Bobby Troup’s ballad “February Brings The Rain” on Art of Breath: Volume Two was called “exquisite” by Cathy Riches at The WholeNote.
-Jocelyn performs regularly with The Marie Goudy Jazz Orchestra, John MacMurchy’s Art of Breath, The Tiki Collective, and her own trio.
+Jocelyn is featured on critically acclaimed jazz albums The Bitter Suite by The Marie Goudy 12tet, Art of Breath: Volume Two by John MacMurchy, and Volume Two and Volume Three by Collective Order.
+Her singing on The Bitter Suite received praise from All About Jazz, The WholeNote, The Jazz Music Blog, Toronto Music Report and Textura, and her rendition of Bobby Troup’s ballad “February Brings The Rain” on Art of Breath: Volume Two was called “exquisite” by Cathy Riches at The WholeNote.

 Jocelyn’s most recent collaborations include studio work with pianist Adrean Farrugia and composers Scott Peterson and Jonathan Kawchuk, as well as live performances with The Marie Goudy Quintet.